arttostog/AutoPressF/README.md

 </div>

 A small plugin that sends "F" to the chat when a player dies.
+F!

+Works on version 1.13 and later.

 <div align="center">